miermontoto/bbrun/README.md

   Options
-      --template (-t), pipeline template, defaults to "bitbucket-pipelines.yml" --env (-e),  define environment variables for execution --dry-run (-d),  performs dry run, printing the docker command --interactive (-i), starts an interactive bash session in the container --ignore-folder (-f), adds the folder as an empty volume (useful for forcing pipeline to install packages etc) --help, prints this very guide
+      --template (-t), pipeline template, defaults to "bitbucket-pipelines.yml" --pipeline (-p), pipeline to execute. "default" if not provided --env (-e), define environment variables for execution --workDir (-w), docker working directory, defaults to "ws" --dryRun (-d), performs dry run, printing the docker command --interactive (-i), starts an interactive bash session in the container --ignoreFolder (-f), maps the folder to an empty folder (useful for forcing package managers to reinstall) --help, prints this very guide

   Examples: